-We believe there is a God who loves you, and wants your existence on this earth and beyond to be the BEST it can be and this God will do WHATEVER it takes to give you the best life possible, except force it on you.
+We believe there is a God who loves you, and wants your existence on this earth and beyond to be the BEST it can be and this God will do WHATEVER it takes to give you the best life possible, if you will just let Him!

 We believe that there is a God, one TRUE God to be exact.
 It would be foolish to try to describe God in a paragraph on a page, foolish and impossible.
 The best way to know God is to spend time with God.
 There are no quick and easy ways to fully, and accurately describe God.
 However, here are three things we do know: